-Trunk-or-Treat - Partnering with the Upper Uwchlan Police Department, the Parks and Recreation Board participated in the 2nd Annual Township sponsored Trunk-or-Treat event.
-Held at Hickory Park on October 29th, this event invited families to bring decorated cars from which to distribute and collect candy.
-The event also included outreach by local emergency service organizations.
+Trunk-or-Treat - Partnering with the Upper Uwchlan Police Department, the Parks and Recreation Board participated in the Annual Township sponsored Trunk-or-Treat event.
+Held at Hickory Park on October 28, this event invited families and local businesses to bring decorated car trunks from which to distribute and collect candy.
+The event also included outreach by local emergency service organizations, DARC, and Marsh Creek State Park.

-6th Annual Tree Lighting and Light Up Upper Uwchlan - The Park and Recreation Board plans to light the tree at Upland Farms for the sixth consecutive year on the Saturday after Thanksgiving.
+6th Annual Tree Lighting and Light Up Upper Uwchlan - The Park and Recreation Board lit the tree at Upland Farms for the sixth consecutive year on the Saturday after Thanksgiving.
+Music was provided by the "Moon Dawgs", a visit from Santa and the Lionville Fire Company and ended with fireworks display in the village of eagle.
+More than 500 area residents attended the event and comments from attendees and on the Township Facebook page indicated that it was highly successful!